iamqiss/Nia/time-server/src/services/README.md

-# Sonet Services
+# time Services

-This directory contains the microservices for the Sonet social platform.
+This directory contains the microservices for the time social platform.

 ## New Services